Greenhouse gas emissions

 - 24–47 percent reduction of biogenic methane emissions by 2050, with 10 percent by 2030 (relative to 2017 levels).

-You can find out more About New Zealand's emissions reduction targets on the Ministry for the Environment's website.
+You can find out more Greenhouse gas emissions targets and reporting on the Ministry for the Environment's website.

 Greenhouse gas inventories tell us that: